-Opportunities for Parental Involvement School Year 2023-2024
+Opportunities for Parental Involvement School Year 2024-2025

-Desert Sands Charter School values the diverse backgrounds of each student and works to create trusting relationships with families and community members empowering the uniqueness of each individual.
-The School believes it is the responsibility of all educators, community members, students, and family members to cultivate student success in areas such as academics, college/career readiness, and life skills.
+Desert Sands values the diverse backgrounds of each student and works to create trusting relationships with families and community members by empowering the uniqueness of each individual.
+Desert Sands believes it is the responsibility of all educators, community members, students, and family members to cultivate student success in areas such as academics, college/career readiness, and life skills.
 Desert Sands is committed to providing a safe, supportive, and respectful environment in which all educational partners work collectively to provide students the means to reach their full potential and make a positive impact in our community.

-The School encourages parental involvement throughout the school year with a variety of engagement opportunities.
-The Parent Advisory Committee (PAC) and the English Learner Advisory Committee (ELAC) meets quarterly each school year.
+Desert Sands encourages parental involvement throughout the school year with a variety of engagement opportunities.
+The Parent Advisory Committee (PAC) and the English Learner Advisory Committee (ELAC) meet quarterly each school year.
 Both committees elicit valuable input from families and community members with regard to planning, developing, implementing, and evaluating our school program.
 Amongst other items, the PAC and ELAC Committees advise on our Title I, Part A School-Parent Compact; Title I, Part A Parent and Family Engagement Policy; and our Local Control and Accountability Plan (LCAP).
 The School-Parent Compact and the Parent and Family Engagement Policy were jointly developed with parents.
-Together, these documents outline how the parents, the entire school staff, and the students will share the responsibility for improving student academic achievement.
-The Parent and Family Engagement Policy outlines how the school and families will share in the responsibility for improved student academic achievement and the means by which the school and parents will build and develop a partnership that will help children achieve the States high academic standards.
-Regarding the LCAP, all educational partners are provided updates and asked to provide input on the progress of the LCAP throughout the

-Other major events and opportunities offered by The School include Open House, Back-to-School Night, Student Awards Night, Community Events and Parent Conferences.
-Parents are notified about these engagement opportunities by automated phone calls, flyers, web-based communications and phone calls from teachers and administrators.
-Parents may contact the school office at 661-942-3357 if interested in attending.
-Parent Conferences, Back-to-School Night and Open House events are held during the school year to facilitate communication between parents, teachers, students, and community partners.
+Together, these documents outline how the parents, the school staff, and the students will share the responsibility for improving student academic achievement.
+The Parent and Family Engagement Policy outlines how the school and families will share in the responsibility for improved student academic achievement and the means by which the school and parents will build and develop a partnership that will help children achieve the State's high academic standards.
+Regarding the LCAP, all educational partners are provided updates and asked to provide input on the progress of the LCAP throughout the year.
+Other major events and opportunities offered by Desert Sands include Open House, Back-to-School Night, the Annual Survey, Community Events and Parent/Teacher Conferences.
+Parents are notified about these engagement opportunities by automated phone calls, flyers, web-based communications and phone calls from teachers and/or administrators.
+Parents may contact the school office at 661-942-3357 if interested in participating.
+Parent Conferences, Back-to-School Night, Community Events, and Open House events are held during the school year to facilitate communication between parents, teachers, students, and community partners.
 Parents are encouraged to call and meet with their child's teacher as often as they like.